Backup and restore

 Backups are triggered directly via the management console or via the CLI.
-The backup creates a complete snapshot of the environment.
-It includes all persistent data from all running services (MySQL, SOLR,...) and any files stored on the mounted volumes.
+The backup creates a complete snapshot of the environment’s data.
+It includes all persistent data from all running services (MySQL, Solr,…) and any files stored on the mounted volumes.
 Please note that the snapshot is stored internally and cannot be downloaded.

 You need to have the “admin” role in order to create a backup of an environment.

 Backups on Platform.sh Professional are retained for at least 7 days.
 They will be purged between 7 days and 6 months, at Platform.sh’s discretion.
 Please see the data retention page for more information.

 We advise you to make backups of your live environment before merging an environment to the live environment, or each time you increase the storage space of your services.

 Please be aware that triggering a backup will cause a momentary pause in site availability so that all requests can complete, allowing the backup to be taken against a known consistent state.
 The total interruption is usually only 15 to 30 seconds and any requests during that time are held temporarily, not dropped.

 A backup does cause a momentary pause in service.
 We recommend running during non-peak hours for your site.

 Backups are stored on Binary Large OBject (BLOB) storage separate from your cluster (for example, projects on an AWS backed region are stored on S3).
 Blob storage is replicated over multiple datacenters on different locations - this means that in the rare event of datacenter unavailability, backups will still be available.

 In such an event, Platform.sh will move all projects to another datacenter.
 Disaster recovery backups are also stored on BLOB storage and replicated over multiple datacenters.
 It is still recommended that you schedule regular backups stored in multiple locations and/or locally alongside this process.